 Referral marketing is a high-performing channel that can help your business grow by attracting new customers and helping generate more revenue for your company.
 For instance, Dropbox managed to achieve a 3900% in user growth in 15 months by launching a double-sided referral program.

 When creating a marketing plan, marketing specialists consider channels via which they can reach their target audience.
-They create yet another paid advertisement on various channels in hope to be noticed.
+They create yet another paid advertisement on various channels in the hope to be noticed.
 However, since reaching their target audience is their main goal, there is one tool they might be forgetting about leveraging their existing customer base.

 Naturally, you want your refer-a-friend campaigns to be a success, but if things go south this doesn’t mean all of your hard work was for nothing.
 A referral can act as the introduction to your brand, which results in better brand awareness.
 Although brand awareness wasn’t the conversion you may have been looking for, it’s the beginning of a potential customer relationship.

 Setting up a referral marketing program can be a lot of trouble if you do it on your own.
 However, it’s not as tiresome if you have a reliable and strategic partner.
-We have done it for 250 brands.
+We have done it for over 250 brands.
 Contact us to get more information about referral advertising – we’d love to share our best practices with you.